mparker2/mparker_phd_thesis/04_results_chapter_4/text.md

 Global Run On (GRO) and RNA sequencing data for 6-d-old Arabidopsis seedlings, grown at 22°C on half Linsmaier and Skoog (LS) medium in constant light, was downloaded from the European Nucleotide Archive (ENA), GEO accession GSE83108 [@Hetzel2016].
 Quality control analyses were performed using `FastQC` version 0.11.3 and `fastq-screen` version 0.5.1 [@Andrews2010; @Wingett2011].
 Mapping to the TAIR10 genome with splice junction annotations from Araport11 [@Initiative2000; @Cheng2017] was conducted using `STAR` version 2.4.2a [@Dobin2013] with default parameters, and generated BAM files were sorted using `samtools` version 1.4.1 [@Li2009].
 Exonic read counts per gene were then counted using `featureCounts` version 1.6.1 [@Liao2013].
 Read counts were normalised for library depth in R version 3.4.1 [@RCoreTeam2013] using `DESeq2` version 1.18.1 [@Love2014] and log2 transformed to get log counts per million (logCPM).
 The ratio of GROseq to RNAseq reads was calculated by subtracting the average RNAseq logCPM from the average GROseq logCPM.
 Scatter plots of RNAseq logCPM vs GROseq logCPM were generated in Python using `seaborn` [@Waskom2014].

 To contrast GRO/RNA seq ratios of G4 containing genes with non-G4 containing genes, genesets with max G4Seeqer scores greater than 0.95 and less than 0.05, or maximal PG4 density greater than 2 or equal to zero were used.
 Overlayed histograms and kernel density estimate plots of GRO/RNA seq ratio for these genesets were generated using `seaborn` version 0.8.1 [@Waskom2014].
-Statistical hypothesis testing was conducted using Welch's unpaired T-test.
+Statistical hypothesis testing was conducted using an unpaired T-test.
 Code used for all GROseq analysis is available in Appendix \ref{groseq_analysis}.

 ### *Zea mays* RNAseq data analysis.